-When he entered the Ecole Normale, Borel had immediately specialized in mathematics, beginning fundamental studies on divergent series, for which he introduced different modes of summability.
+When Borel entered the Ecole Normale, he immediately specialized in mathematics, beginning fundamental studies on divergent series, for which he introduced different modes of summability.
 This soon led him to fundamental work on the measure of sets, which cleared the way for Lebesgue to construct his integral and revolutionize analysis \cite{Hawkins1970}.
-Measure theory also led Borel, starting in 1905 in \cite{Borel1905}, to focus on probability theory.
+Measure theory also led Borel to focus on probability theory, starting in 1905 in \cite{Borel1905} .
 Though we do not know exactly how Borel realized that measure theory and Lebesgue integral were perfectly adapted to probabilistic considerations, we can reasonably find two converging sources for his interest for this field.
-A first one is Wiman's paper \cite{Wiman1900} where, as Borel himself mentions in \cite{Borel1905}, measure theory was applied for the first time in a probabilistic context to obtain a limit distribution of the quotients of the continued fractions representation of a real number chosen at random between 0 and 1 (see details in \cite{Mazliak2009}).
-It is worth recalling that Borel had introduced considerations on the measure of the sets in the first place (in his studies of analytic continuation \cite{Borel1894} - see \cite{Hawkins1970} pp. for details) as a powerful tool for proving existence of a mathematical object.
-Borel's fisrt reasoning in that direction was to assert that the complement of a negligible (i.e. with null measure) subset of an interval must contain at least one point.
-As Boutroux has written \cite{Boutroux1920}, Borel appears as a figure departing from a constructivistic ideal, and he probably had the striking intuition that a non constructivistic attitude was extremely well adapted to describe mathematically the vague notion of randomness.
+A first one is Wiman's paper \cite{Wiman1900} where, as Borel himself mentions in \cite{Borel1905}, measure theory was applied for the first time in a probabilistic context to obtain a limit distribution of the quotients of the continued fraction representation of a real number chosen at random between 0 and 1 (see details in \cite{Mazliak2009}).
+It is worth recalling that Borel had introduced considerations on the measure of the sets in the first place (in his studies of analytic continuation \cite{Borel1894} - see \cite{Hawkins1970} pp. for details) as a powerful tool for proving the existence of a mathematical object.
+Borel's first reasoning in that direction was to assert that the complement of a negligible subset (i.e. one with null measure) of an interval must contain at least one point.
+As Boutroux wrote \cite{Boutroux1920}, Borel was a figure departing from a constructivist ideal, and he probably had the striking intuition that a non-constructivist attitude was extremely well adapted to describe mathematically the vague notion of randomness.
 In his thesis {\it Essay on Approximate Knowledge} (Essai sur la connaissance approch\'ee), published in 1927 \cite{Bachelard1927}, Bachelard saw the use of probability (in particular by Borel) as an adequate tool for abstract speculations because probability is {\it a notion refractory to any ontology}.
-However, he was probably wrong concerning Borel for whom a probability reasoning provided a very concrete condition of existence, based on the precise meaning Borel had given to the notion of probability.
-As Darmois later wrote in \cite{Darmois1958}, {\it Until the beginning of XXth century, the very notion of probability remained rather vague.
-Emile Borel was at the origin of its rigorous definition, based on the measure of sets\footnote{Jusqu'au d\'ebut du XX\`eme si\`ecle, la notion m\^eme de probabilit\'e restait assez vague.
+However, he was not completely right concerning Borel, for whom a reasoning involving probability provided a very concrete condition of existence, based on the precise meaning Borel had given to the notion of probability.
+As Darmois later wrote in \cite{Darmois1958}, {\it until the beginning of XXth century, the very notion of probability remained rather vague.
+It is to Emile Borel that we owe its rigorous definition, based on the measure of sets\footnote{Jusqu'au d\'ebut du XX\`eme si\`ecle, la notion m\^eme de probabilit\'e restait assez vague.
 C'est \`a Emile Borel que l'on doit sa d\'efinition rigoureuse, bas\'ee sur la mesure d'ensemble}.}